 Our LLB programme is ranked in the top 20 in the Guardian University Guide 2019

 This programme is designed to offer a unique method of study.
-It combines the advantage of motivational, productive feedback at our regular Wednesday evening seminars with the convenience of flexible learning around full-time work, home/care responsibility or other commitments.
+It combines the advantage of motivational, productive feedback at our regular Wednesday evening seminars with the convenience of flexible learning around full-time work, home/care responsibilities or other commitments.
 These weekly sessions offer a stimulating and enlightening interaction with tutors, who will help consolidate your understanding as your legal knowledge and confidence grow.
 At these seminars, you will receive guidance and support from enthusiastic staff who are experienced in helping students develop the analytical and research skills necessary for an understanding of the law.

 Three subjects are studied each year over three terms (October to June) and you will complete your degree in four years.